sian-chen/xml-cnn-study-code/README.md

 # Even the Simplest Baseline Needs Careful Re-investigation: A Case Study on XML-CNN

-This is the code for the NAACL 2022 paper "[Even the Simplest Baseline Needs Careful Re-investigation: A Case Study on XML-CNN](https://arxiv.org/abs/xxxx.xxxxx)".
-The repository contains an older version of [LibMultiLabel](https://github.com/ASUS-AICS/LibMultiLabel).
+This is the code for the NAACL 2022 paper "[Even the Simplest Baseline Needs Careful Re-investigation: A Case Study on XML-CNN](https://www.csie.ntu.edu.tw/~cjlin/papers/xmlcnn/xml_cnn_study.pdf)".
+The repository is used to reproduce the experimental results in our paper.
+However, results may be slightly different because of the randomness and the environment.
 Please feel free to contact [Si-An Chen](https://scholar.google.com/citations?hl=en&user=XtkmEncAAAAJ) if you have any questions about the code/paper.

-## Dataset
+## Datasets
 All datasets used in our experiments can be downloaded from [here](https://drive.google.com/drive/folders/1Z_Xs6zr8NNOWSFfJX5R-6eStEijsZUrZ?usp=sharing).
 Each dataset contains 5 files:
 - `Xf.txt`: vocabulary set of the bag-of-word (BOW) features used in [Extreme Multi-Label Repository](http://manikvarma.org/downloads/XC/XMLRepository.html).
 We use this set to generate `train_rv.txt` and `test_rv.txt`.